aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

    To create a new workload cluster from your management cluster run this command, identifying:

-   * The workload cluster yaml file
+   * The workload cluster YAML file
    * The initial cluster's credentials (this causes the workload cluster to be managed from the management cluster)

    ```bash